Mike Repole: Horse racing

 Repole became a horse racing fan in his teenage years.
 During his time at Glaceau, he became increasingly involved in horse racing and thoroughbred ownership, and, after selling Glaceau, he opened Repole Stable.
-His most accomplished horse, Uncle Mo, was named the American Champion Two-Year-Old in 2010, and is currently one of the most popular racehorse sires, having sired Kentucky Derby winner Nyquist, among others.
+His most accomplished horse, Uncle Mo, was named the American Champion Two-Year-Old in 2010, and was one of the most popular racehorse sires, having sired Kentucky Derby winner Nyquist, among others.
 Repole's horse, Vino Rosso, won the Breeders' Cup Classic in 2019.
 The stables' other notable horses include Coach Inge, Notacatbutallama, Caixa Eletronica and multiple Grade 1 winner Stay Thirsty.
 His horse Mo Donegal was winner of the 2022 Belmont Stakes.
 Finishing in second place in the same race was his horse Nest.

-In 2023, he won the Florida Derby with his horse Forte and also won the Breeders Cup Juvenile by 6 1/4 length in 2023 with Fierceness.
+In 2023, he won the Florida Derby with his horse Forte and also won the Breeders' Cup Juvenile by 6 1/4 length in 2023 with Fierceness.

+By 2026, Repole had emerged as one of the most aggressive buyers of yearlings in the horse racing business and spent tens of millions of dollars on horse purchases between 2021 and 2025, netting 191 horses between 2021 and 2023.
+Of those, 147 eventually became racehorses, 105 won at least one race and 16 won at least one stakes race.
+Repole indicated an intention to reduce his investments in racehorses in 2026 because of his belief that the horse racing business was in decline.